localnerve/gulp-imagemin/readme.md

 ```

 ### Prerequisites
 To install some binaries, prerequisites are required.
+Here are a few of the prerequisites for the plugins:

 #### Macos
 To install imagemin-gifsicle